CollectionBuilder/cb-docs/docs/software/git.md

 Code for your CollectionBuilder project will be stored on GitHub in a Git "repository".
 So the first step is to sign up for a GitHub account if you do not have one already.

-Visit <https://github.com> and sign for a free account.
+Visit <https://github.com> and sign up for a free account.
 Be sure to verify your email to get all features activated!
 (check our [GitHub glossary entry]({{ '/docs/glossary/#github' | relative_url }}) for more resources)